FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/consumedunit.md

 The ConsumedUnit column adheres to the following requirements:

 * ConsumedUnit MUST be present in the billing data when the provider supports the measurement of usage.
-* ConsumedUnit MUST be of type String, and the units of measure used in ConsumedUnit SHOULD adhere to the values and format requirements specified in the [UnitFormat](#unitformat) attribute.
+* ConsumedUnit MUST be of type String.
+* Units of measure used in ConsumedUnit SHOULD adhere to the values and format requirements specified in the [UnitFormat](#unitformat) attribute.
-* ConsumedUnit MUST NOT be null if [ChargeCategory](#chargecategory) is "Usage" and [ChargeClass](#chargeclass) is not "Correction".
+* If [ChargeCategory](#chargecategory) is "Usage" and [CommitmentDiscountStatus](#commitmentdiscountstatus) is not "Unused", the following applies:
-* When *ChargeCategory* is not "Usage", or *ChargeCategory* is "Usage" and [CommitmentDiscountStatus](#commitmentdiscountstatus) is "Unused", ConsumedUnit MUST be null when ChargeClass is not "Correction".
+  * ConsumedUnit MUST NOT be null if [ChargeClass](#chargeclass) is not "Correction".
-* ConsumedUnit MAY be null if *ChargeCategory* is "Usage" and ChargeClass is "Correction".
+  * ConsumedUnit MAY be null if *ChargeClass* is "Correction".
+* ConsumedUnit MUST be null in all other cases.

 ## Column ID